Symplectically self-polar polytopes of minimal capacity: Symplectically self-polar polytopes of minimal capacity

 \begin{remark} This property of the polytopes $P^{\ltimes n}$ is extreme in the following sense.
 In $\mathbb{R}^{2n}$ there are no $2n+2$ pairwise distinct points $v_1, \ldots v_{2n+2}$ such that $\omega(v_i,v_j) = 1$ for $i < j$.
 Indeed, assume the opposite.
 Every equation $\omega(v_i, \cdot) = 1$ defines an affine hyperplane $L_i$.
 Let $M_i = L_1 \cap \ldots \cap L_i$, and note that $v_{i+1} \in M_i$, but $v_{i+1} \notin L_{i+1}$; hence, the inclusions $M_1 \supset M_2 \supset \ldots \supset M_{2n}$ are strict and $M_{2n}$ contains no more than one point.
 It contradicts $v_{2n+1},v_{2n+2} \in M_{2n}$. \end{remark}

-Consider the following theorem: \begin{theorem}[Haim-Kislev,~\cite{haim2019symplectic}] Let $K\subset\mathbb{R}^{2n}$ be a centrally symmetric convex polytope with a nonempty interior, $n_1, \ldots,n_{m}$ are different outer normals to one-half of its facets ($-n_1, \ldots, -n_{m}$ to the other half).
+Consider the following theorem: \begin{theorem}[Haim-Kislev,~\cite{haim2019symplectic}] Let $K\subset\mathbb{R}^{2n}$ be a centrally symmetric convex polytope with a nonempty interior, $n_1, \ldots,n_{m}$ are different outward normal vectors to one-half of its facets ($-n_1, \ldots, -n_{m}$ to the other half).
 Then

 where the maximum is taken over all permutations $\sigma\in S_{m}$ and all sets of reals $(\beta_i)_{i = 1}^m$ such that

 (Here $ h_K(n_i) = \max \{\langle x,n_i\rangle \ |\ x \in K \} $ denotes the support function of $K$.) \end{theorem}